graydot/graydot.github.io/resume.md

 - *“Jeba actively listens, engages in respectful questioning, and synthesizes diverse ideas.”* - Chenkai X, Sr. Staff Engineer, LinkedIn
 - *“He led the team to create SlideShare’s iOS app from scratch, delivering a polished, high-quality product.”* - Francisco M, Manager, LinkedIn

----

-This version streamlines the content while keeping all key details, ensuring it fits within **2-3 pages**.
-Let me know if you'd like any final adjustments! 🚀